 Fastbolt is committed to making sure its products comply with the RoHS Directive.
 In response to the Directive, Fastbolt redesigned certain products to remove listed hazardous substances making those products RoHS compliant.
-However, we are aware that many of our customers’ products are exempt from the RoHS requirements and are therefore committed to continuing to supply existing products and services without change.
+However, we know that many of our customers’ products are exempt from the RoHS requirements and are committed to continuing to supply existing products and services without change.

-Should change be unavoidable through component supply constraints, we will work with our customers to ensure that they are notified in advance of any changes that are required to allow continuity of supply.
+Should a change be unavoidable through component supply constraints, we will work with our customers to ensure that they are notified in advance of any required changes to allow supply continuity.

-In addition, Fastbolt is aware and supports the objective of the European Union (EU) Registration, Evaluation and Authorization and Restriction of Chemicals (REACH) Regulation, EC number 1907/2006, that entered into force on the 1st of June 2007.
+In addition, Fastbolt is aware of and supports the objective of the European Union (EU) Registration, Evaluation, and Authorization and Restriction of Chemicals (REACH) Regulation, EC number 1907/2006, that entered into force on the 1st of June 2007.

-REACH addresses the production and use of chemical substances and their potential impacts on both human health and the environment.
+REACH addresses the production and use of chemical substances and their potential impacts on human health and the environment.
 One of the major elements of the REACH regulation is the requirement to communicate information on chemicals up and down the supply chain.
-This ensures that manufacturers, importers, and their customers are aware of information relating to health and safety of the products supplied.
+This ensures that manufacturers, importers, and their customers are aware of information about the health and safety of the products supplied.

-Fastbolt as a distributor functions as a supplier of articles and therefore is not required to “Register” product.
-Fastbolt requires that our supply chain provide us with information on Substances of Very High Concern (SVHC) if those are present above a concentration limit of 0.1% on an article level, as mandated by customer’s contracts, purchase orders, drawings and or specifications.
+Fastbolt, as a distributor, functions as a supplier of articles and therefore is not required to “Register” products.
+Fastbolt requires that our supply chain provide us with information on Substances of Very High Concern (SVHC) if those are present above a concentration limit of 0.1% on an article level, as mandated by customer’s contracts, purchase orders, drawings, and or specifications.

 Recycling & Carbon Footprint

-Over the past few years, the awareness and sensitivity to issues related to sustainable energy, environmental impact, and other “green” topics has grown substantially.
-To be more socially responsible, and in anticipation of future regulation, Fastbolt has committed to driving environmental sustainability initiatives down through our supply base.
+Over the past few years, the awareness and sensitivity to issues related to sustainable energy, environmental impact, and other “green” topics have grown substantially.
+To be more socially responsible and anticipate future regulation, Fastbolt has committed to driving environmental sustainability initiatives down through our supply base.

-CDP (formerly known as the Carbon Disclosure Project), has pioneered a global disclosure system where thousands of companies and hundreds of cities and countries report their impacts on the environment and natural resources to stakeholders and investors.
+CDP—formerly known as the Carbon Disclosure Project—has pioneered a global disclosure system where thousands of companies, cities, and countries report their impacts on the environment and natural resources to stakeholders and investors.
 CDP holds the largest collection globally of self-reported climate change, water, and forest-risk data.
-The goal is to drive action by companies and cities globally to reduce greenhouse emissions, safeguard water resources, and to prevent the destruction of forests.
-It aims to increase corporate transparency on environmental impact and performance, make environmental performance central to investment and business decisions, assist cities to reduce their climate impacts, and support effective policy and regulation to protect the environment.
-Further, the platform supports multinational purchasers to build more sustainable supply chains.
+The goal is to drive action by companies and cities globally to reduce greenhouse emissions, safeguard water resources, and prevent the destruction of forests.
+It aims to increase corporate transparency on environmental impact and performance, make environmental performance central to investment and business decisions, assist cities in reducing their climate impacts, and support effective policy and regulation to protect the environment.
+Further, the platform supports multinational purchasers in building more sustainable supply chains.

-Fastbolt became a CDP participant in 2011 and we have asked our partners to join us.
+Fastbolt became a CDP participant in 2011 and asked our partners to join us.
 We added this topic to our supplier audits and supplier scorecard reviews.

-· Minimized waste, by promoting recycling, and the use of recycled products to help reduce the amount of waste sent to landfill.
+- Minimized waste by promoting recycling and using recycled products to help reduce the amount of waste sent to landfills.

-· Reduced paper printing, replacing printed documents with paperless documents to be shared on-line on the platform chosen for the data management, and making them accessible also through mobile devices.
+- Reduced paper printing, replacing printed documents with paperless documents to be shared online on the platform chosen for the data management, and making them accessible through mobile devices.

-· Actively promoted “video conferencing” as a means for reducing travelling.
+- Actively promoted “video conferencing” as a means of reducing traveling.